Esukhia/Sherab-Documentation/android-app-development-environment-setup.md

 ---

-# 🧪 Local Development Setup for Open edX Android App
+# 🧪 Local Development Environment Setup for Open edX Android App

 > **⚠️ Important Note:**
 > The following configurations are intended _only_ for local development.
 Some of these are **temporary workarounds** to get the app running on an Android emulator and are **not suitable for production use**.